Deco&Design - Furniture

 photo source: sweetretreatkids.com

-The classic method of solving this is bunk beds.
-Equal beds, or a wider bottom bed and a narrower top bed for the youngest child, are common in homes with two children.
+The classic solution is bunk beds.
+Equal beds, or wider on the bottom and narrower on the top for the youngest child, are common options in homes with two children.

-However, there is also the solution of beds at the same level with the difference that this level is closer to the ceiling.
-Storage and office space can be arranged underneath and you can avoid the eternal 'who sleeps on top' dispute.
+There is also the solution of beds on the same level, but this level is closer to the ceiling.
+Storage and office space can be arranged underneath them, so you can get rid of the eternal "who sleeps upstairs" argument.

 children beds